 Graduate Certificate Program in Data Analytics

-The Graduate Certificate Program in Data Analytics is a three-course + (research or internship) sequence that graduate students can take instead of or in combination with one of the Master of Science programs offered by the Department of Computer Science and Information Technology.
+The Graduate Certificate Program in Data Analytics is a twelve-graduate-credit sequence that graduate students can take instead of or in combination with a master's program at Kutztown University, such as the Master of Computer Science or MBA.
 This program prepares students for practical,

 Many modern academic and commercial endeavors apply the techniques of data mining and predictive analytics to their data sets.
 Students who complete this certificate program will learn concepts, methods, and software tools for locating and obtaining data of interest, for preparing data for semi-automated analysis, for interacting with software tools in analyzing data for patterns, for visualizing structural and dynamic patterns in data, and for designing systems that respond to patterns in data.
 Successful completion of the program requires a capstone independent study course or internship, in addition to the required courses.
 After successful completion of program coursework, students will be able to demonstrate the following knowledge and skills: